 Place copies of this combined license file in the locations required by the various software vendors.
-Alternatively, a single copy of the license file can be located in any convenient location, in which case each client machine must set the LM\LICENSE\FILE environment variable to point to it.
+Alternatively, a single copy of the license file can be located in any convenient location, in which case each client machine must set the LM_LICENSE_FILE environment variable to point to it.

-IDL might use a license source different from LM\LICENSE\FILE if IDL\LMGRD\LICENSE\FILE is defined in a .flexlmrc file or as an environment variable.
-For more information, see "Understanding License Sources" on page 81.
+IDL might use a license source different from LM_LICENSE_FILE if IDL_LMGRD_LICENSE_FILE is defined in a .flexlmrc file or as an environment variable.
+For more information, see "Understanding License Sources" on page 84.

 Users on client machines can also set their environments to point to the port@host setting of the license server.
-See "Setting Up the IDL Environment" on page 77 for instructions.
+See "Setting Up the IDL Environment" on page 81 for instructions.

 After saving the license files in the appropriate locations, restart the license manager with the most recent version of lmgrd that you have installed.
-(IDL 6.2 uses FLEXIm v9.2.)
+(IDL 6.3 uses FLEXIm version 10.8.)
 If an older version of lmgrd is used, the license manager from the product with a more recent lmgrd will not operate correctly.
 To determine the version of lmgrd, run the lmgrd program with the -version switch.
 For example:

-'''

-/usr/local/rsi/idl 6.2/bin/lmgrd -version
+/usr/local/rsi/idl_6.3/bin/lmgrd -version

-'''